vauxite-org/typescript-logging/README.md

 2016-01-07 11:14:26,275 INFO [product] With template script: spell
 ~~~

+## Console control API

+TODO

+### Exposing console control API when using webpack

+When using webpack to bundle typescript-logging along, you need to expose it yourself as webpack bundles the module inside making 'TSL' unavailable.
+Please read the documentation on page: [Console controle documentation](docs/latest_console_control.md) for all details how to do this.

 ## Documentation

 Since version 0.2.0 the documentation has been split off in several sections.